 Teams should consist of pupils from AS and/or A2 and can be made up of of pupils from different schools if they are taught the language together within the school's Area Learning Community.
 Mother tongue speakers, defined as having a French/German/Spanish-speaking parent and/or having lived continuously in a target-language country or community for 3 months or more, are not permitted to take part.
 The discretion of teachers should be used and the competition relies on their professional integrity in selecting team members.
 If you have any queries about who can or cannot take part please get in touch.

 Enhanced linguistic and social skills, confidence and public-speaking experience.
+Greater preparation and confidence for oral examinations at AS and A2.
 Focus on giving opinions and justifications- both relevant to A-level study, Higher Education and employment.
 More opportunities to meet and compete with others from across Northern Ireland on topics of relevance to A-level language studies.
-Get performance feedback from experts in the field.
+Get performance feedback from experts in the field based on a mark scheme that reflects the CCEA AS and A2 Speaking Component.
+Gain team-work skills and experience of working under pressure to deliver results in front of an audience of peers.

 Please read the following information carefully: